Florida Orange and Tangerine Varieties Most are Available for Order from The Orange Shop

 cut up for snacks.
 Cut into points, wheels or smiles.
 Also

-use in salads, as a garnish or as an ingredient in a main or
+use in salads, as a garnish or as an ingredient in a main

 Peel Characteristics: Thin rind, pale orange color.